Main Page All Journeys Travel Tips

 Back-up:

-If you have the option; scan your vaccination and insurance papers, passports, driving licenses, telephone numbers of family and friends, airline tickets, travel plan and everything else you may need.
+If you have the option; scan your vaccination and insurance papers, passports, driving licenses, telephone numbers of family and friends, airline tickets, travel plan and everything else you may need from home.
 If your luggage is lost or wet, you only need a internet cafe to be up and running again.
 Upload it to a private site that requires code or mail it to your selves.
-(This is my travelling companion Jesper.s great idea).
+(This is my travelling companion Jesper's great idea).

 Medicine:

-I am not taking malaria pills, although I am in malarial areas.
-Some pills have severe side effects, some cursed expensive, some you have take for several months and common to them is that there is great resistance.
+I am normally not using malaria pills, although I am in malarial areas.
+Some pills have severe side effects, some real expensive, some you have take for several months.
+Common to them is that there is great resistance.
 That means they give false security.
 I wear long sleeves / pants, move me, keep close to others with more mosquito-thatch than me, and avoid sitting out in the mosquito-soup in the evenings.
+Should you use a repellent, do not add DEET and alike on your skin.
+Put it on the clothing near bare skin.
+It is poison!

-I have pain-killers and some "stop-pills" to the stomach, but fortunately have never had use for them.
+I have a few pain-killers and some "stop-pills" to the stomach, but fortunately have never had use for them.
 I do not think you need more.
-Disposable syringes arouse too much attention.
+Disposable syringes arouse too much attention in airports.
 If you're not well enough to get the doctor to sterilize the syringe, would you find your own, and how many?
-The local doctors / wizards can usually cure the local disease, appendicitis, and we will not, do you?
+The local doctors / wizards / sorcerer can usually cure the local disease, appendicitis, and we will not get ill,

 Vaccinations: